metal roofs

 4. Sophisticated Look

 The standing seam panel also comes in copper and zinc.
 However, the most commonly used standing seam metal roof is steel.
-They all look sleek and modern.
-The consistency and sophistication make them a preferred choice for all kinds of architectural designs.
+Regardless of the material used, they all look sleek and modern.
+The consistency and sophistication make them an excellent choice for all kinds of architectural designs.

 5. Environmentally friendly